 Our business, financial condition and results of operations could be materially and adversely affected if any of the risks described below occur.
 As a result, the market price of our class A shares could decline, and you could lose all or part of your investment.
-This annual report also contains forward-looking statements that involve risks and uncertainties.
+Additional risks not presently known to us or that we currently deem immaterial may also impair our business operations.
+Our annual report on Form 20-F also contains forward-looking statements that involve risks and uncertainties.
 See “Forward-Looking Statements.”
 Our actual results could differ materially and adversely from those anticipated in these forward-looking statements as a result of certain factors, including the risks facing our company or investments in Latin America and the Caribbean described below and elsewhere in this annual report.

 Our rights to operate and franchise McDonald’s-branded restaurants are dependent on the MFAs, the expiration of which would adversely affect our business, results of operations, financial condition and prospects.